Bantolomeus/Earthbreaker/README.md

 - Wir verwenden nur Major und Minor Versions

 - save the game with keystroke S
+- if you have no save file, simply go to the combat screen and press S on your keyboard
 - on combat scene start the savefile for the combat will load